LukeI50/Horse-Site/README.md

 __Could Have__: Potential additions which would improve the project but aren't neccessary for the MVP.

-__Wont Have__: Features which we will not be including in this iteration of the project either because they are unimportant or represent an value
+__Wont Have__: Features which will not be included in this iteration of the project either because they are unimportant or would take up too much development time relative to their value.

+### Wireframing

+Wireframing was done using [Miro](https://miro.com/).
+Standard templates were used and then adapted for all the different pages of the website.
+We only used these wireframes as a general structure and as the development progressed we allowed them to change.